 No prescription will be needed for the pill and patches in NC

 A new North Carolina law allows women to get birth control pills and patches without a prescription.
-The bill was passed in August by the state legislature and signed into law by Gov. Roy Cooper Feb.
-1.

 Easier access to oral contraceptives and birth control patches is great news for women, said Dr. Jaleema Speaks, an ob-gyn at Novant Health WomanCare – Kernersville.
 But, she cautions, it may also mean that women will see a doctor less often, which puts them at risk of catching potential problems later than they might otherwise.

 Speaks answers common questions on the new law and discusses the importance of continuing to see a physician or other provider on an annual basis.

 What exactly does the new law do?

 House Bill 96 allows certified pharmacists to provide hormonal birth control - pills and patches - to patients after a consultation.

 The new law requires pharmacists who dispense hormonal birth control to:

 Provide information about preventative care, including well-woman visits, testing information for sexually transmitted infections (STIs, often called sexually transmitted diseases, or STDs) and Pap tests.